proycon/clam/docs/source/serviceconfiguration.rst

 configurations.

 It is recommended, but not mandatory, to separate the parts of the configuration that are host-specific configuration settings from the parts that are generic.
-The host-specific configuration is stored in an `external configuration file
-<#externalconf>`_ that is dynamically included from the service configuration script.
-Doing so facilitates
-distribution and deployment on different systems late.
+Host-specific configurations is stored in :ref:`externalconf` that are dynamically included from the service configuration script.
+Doing so facilitates distribution and deployment on different systems late.

-It is assumed you are using the ``clamnewproject`` tool as explain in `getting started <#gettingstarted>`_, which generates a template service configuration you can edit, including a host-specific external configuration name recognisable by the ``yml`` extension.
+It is assumed you are using the ``clamnewproject`` tool as explain in :ref:`gettingstarted`, which generates a template service configuration you can edit, including a host-specific external configuration name recognisable by the ``yml`` extension.
 When reading this section, it may help your understanding to inspect these files alongside.